manojxk/Huffman-Coding/README.md

 6.Write the result to an output binary file, which will be our compressed file.<br/>

 ## decompression
-1.Read binar file
+1.Read binar file<br/>
 2.Read padding information.
-Remove the padded bits 3.Decode the bits - read the bits and replace the valid Huffman Code bits with the character output 4.Save the decoded data to output file
+Remove the padded bits<br/>
+3.Decode the bits - read the bits and replace the valid Huffman Code bits with the character output<br/>
+4.Save the decoded data to output file<br/>